llimllib/obsidian-archive/blog/2024/06/Serving a billion web requests with boring code.md

 Golang was overall a joy to build this project in.
 It runs efficiently both at build time and at run time, and having binary executable artifacts that build quickly makes it easy to deploy rapidly.

-Developers new to the language (our team grew from 2 to 15) were able to get onboard quickly and understand the language with no trouble.
+Developers new to the language (our team of engineers grew from 2 to 15) were able to get onboard quickly and understand the language with no trouble.

 Error handling being both immediate and verbose is, in my opinion, a great feature for building systems that are resilient.
 Every time you do something that might fail, you are faced with handling the error case, and once you develop patterns they are consistent and predictable.
 (I know this is a big topic, I should probably write more about it)